louketo/louketo-proxy/README.md

 In order to remain stateless and not have to rely on a central cache to persist the 'refresh_tokens', the refresh token is encrypted and added as a cookie using *crypto/aes*.
 Naturally the key must be the same if your running behind a load balancer etc. The key length should either 16 or 32 bytes depending or whether you want AES-128 or AES-256.

-#### **ClientID & Secret**

-Note, the client secret is optional and only required for setups where the oauth provider is using access_type = confidential; if the provider is 'public' simple add the client id.
-Alternatively, you might not need the proxy to perform the oauth authentication flow and instead simply verify the identity token (and potential role permissions), in which case, again just drop the client secret and use the client id and discovery-url.

 #### **Claim Matching**

 The proxy supports adding a variable list of claim matches against the presented tokens for additional access control.
 So for example you can match the 'iss' or 'aud' to the token or custom attributes; note each of the matches are regex's.
 Examples,  --match-claims 'aud=sso.*' --claim iss=https://.*' or via the configuration file.
 Note, each of matches are regex's.